tidbyt/community/docs/guides/publishing_apps.md

 # Publishing Apps
 So pumped you're here and want to publish an app!
 If you haven't done so already, check out our [contributing guide](../CONTRIBUTING.md) and our guide on [app philosophy](app_philosophy.md) to get a better sense of what you're getting yourself into.
+You'll also want to check out the guide on [authoring apps](https://github.com/tidbyt/pixlet/blob/main/docs/authoring_apps.md) in the pixlet repo to get a better sense of how everything works together.

 ## Prerequisites
 Make sure you have [go1.16](https://go.dev/) or later and `make` installed on your system.

-## Quickstart
+## Quick start
 Run the following to generate everything you need!
 ```
 make app